Nicolae Dabija (writer): Political activity

 In 1988, Nicolae Dabija was a member of the Initiative Group for the Creation of the Popular Front of Moldova and member of the People's Front Council.
 Between 1989 and 1991 he was a deputy in the Supreme Soviet of Moldavian SSR.
 He continued to be a deputy of the Parliament of the Republic of Moldova in 1990–1994 and 1998–2001.

 In 1993 and 1994 he was co-chair of the Congress of Intellectuality of the Republic of Moldova and in 1998–2001 he was the representative of the Parliament of the Republic of Moldova in the Parliamentary Assembly from the Black Sea Basin.
 He became Deputy Chairman of the Party of Democratic Forces in 1994, and later of the Social-Liberal Party until 2002.
 In 2005 he was elected President of the Democratic Forum of Romanians in Moldova, a non-governmental organization of culture and law, to which more than 150 cultural organizations, creation unions, non-governmental associations joined.
 From 2016 he was also the President of the Movement "Sfatul Țării-2", a non-governmental association that proposed the unification of the Romanian nation.

 Memory

 In 2023, on the territory of the Regional Museum of History, Ethnography and Art of Cimislia, the Moldovan sculptor Veaceslav Jiglițchi will install a bust of the poet.

+In 2026, a bust of Academician Nicolae Dabija was unveiled in his native village of Codreni, Cimișlia District.
+Created by sculptor Veaceslav Jiglițchi, the monument was donated by AESPN and SMV Ploiești.

+Legacy

+Monuments

+In 2026, a bust of Academician Nicolae Dabija was unveiled in his native village of Codreni, Cimișlia District.
+Created by sculptor Veaceslav Jiglițchi, the monument was donated by AESPN and SMV Ploiești.

+Legacy

+Monuments

+In 2026, a bust of Academician Nicolae Dabija was unveiled in his native village of Codreni, Cimișlia District.
+Created by sculptor Veaceslav Jiglițchi, the monument was donated by AESPN and SMV Ploiești.